jugalanvekar/hellowldapi/README.md

 Deployment steps
 I have tested this on Google Kubernetes Engine

-Download/pull this repository: git clone https://github.com/jaguarrr/simpleapi.git
+Download/pull this repository: git clone https://github.com/jugalanvekar/simpleapi.git

-Go to the newly created directory cd simpleapi
+Go to the newly created directory cd hellowldapi

 Build and tag your docker image

-$ docker build . -t jaguar/simpleapi
+$ docker build . -t jugalanvekar/simpleapi
 Sending build context to Docker daemon  63.49kB
 Step 1/6 : FROM python:2
 2: Pulling from library/python